BetaNYC

 About

-Mapping for Equity is a civics and data literacy program that teaches the public how to see data while collecting data on New York City’s under-mapped and under-represented public spaces.
+Mapping for Equity (M4E) is a civics and data literacy program that teaches the public how to see data while collecting data on New York City’s under-mapped and under-represented public spaces.
+Through this project we ask, “How can data make the city work for ALL New Yorkers?”

-Second, we hypothesize that by getting more people to use and contribute to open data resources like OpenStreetMap (OSM)—we can document critical information about our communities that anyone can use to engage, advocate, legislate, and beyond.
+First, we start data and civic literacy by teaching people how to see data and services in the public spaces we all enjoy.
+Second, by getting more people to use and contribute to open data resources like OpenStreetMap (OSM)—we capture critical information about our communities anyone can use to engage, advocate, legislate, and beyond.

 We have mapped over 5,560 public amenities!